 Brookville is a decidedly white-collar village, with fully 95.66% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Brookville is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Brookville who work in management occupations (19.76%), sales jobs (11.96%), and healthcare (11.96%).

-A relatively large number of people in Brookville telecommute to their jobs.
-Overall, about 12.94% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.94% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Brookville is a great place for families with children to consider.
-First of all, many other families with children live here, making Brookville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Brookville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Brookville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Brookville’s overall crime rate is lower than average for the country.

 One downside of living in Brookville is that it can take a long time to commute to work.
 In Brookville, the average commute to work is 30.99 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.